One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: The Use of Large Language Models

 \section{The Use of Large Language Models}

-In the preparation of this manuscript, the large language model Gemini 2.5 Pro was employed to assist with language refinement.
+During the preparation of this manuscript, the large language models Gemini 2.5 Pro and Gemini 3 Pro were used to assist with language refinement.
 The primary goal was to enhance the clarity, precision, and readability of the text.
-The authors have reviewed and approved the final version.
+The authors have reviewed and approved the final content.

 \end{appendices}